7 Easy Solutions on How to Remove Rust Stains from Tiles

 Step-by-Step Instructions:

-1. Mix equal parts hydrogen peroxide and cream of tartar to form a thick paste.
+1. Mix equal parts 3% hydrogen peroxide and cream of tartar to form a paste

 This combination works well because the hydrogen peroxide acts as an oxidizing agent while the cream of tartar provides mild acidity.
 The method is effective on most ceramic and porcelain tiles, though caution should be used on natural stone surfaces.